hrgarber/board_game_gym/README.md

 ## Cross-Platform Compatibility

 This project is designed to work on both Windows and Mac:
-- On Windows with a CUDA-enabled GPU (e.g., RTX 4090), the training process will automatically use GPU acceleration for faster computations.
+- On Windows with a CUDA-enabled GPU, the training process will automatically use GPU acceleration for faster computations.
 - On Mac or Windows without a CUDA-enabled GPU, the training process will run on the CPU.

 The code automatically detects the available hardware and adjusts accordingly, ensuring seamless operation across different platforms.